qzhan15/mydpdk/doc/guides/prog_guide/rte_flow.rst

 Network Funtion:
-A Network Function represents a network interface that can be managed by a rte_ethdev instance.
-It is the place to program flow rule for packets be transferred from/to the network interface's data path driver.
+A Network Function represents a network interface that can be managed by a DPDK rte_ethdev instance.
+It is the place to program flow rule for packets be transferred between the Network Function and host or VM.
-The abstract device has one Primary Network Function which is represented by "PF", since usually it is mapped to a real device's SR-IOV Physical Function.
+The abstract device has one primary Network Function which is represented by "PF", since usually it is mapped to a real device's SR-IOV Physical Function.
 An abstract device also contains a number of "VF" which are also Network Functions and each VF is idenfied by a 32 bit integer.